 Using the XSIM Waveform GUI to view waveforms is powerful in allowing you to see the data path and flow of the design, as well as debug potential issues like a hang.
-However, this will only show the programmable logic side of the system.
+However, this will only show the PL side of the system.
 To investigate the AI Engine signals, you need to use the VCD trace in the Vitis analyzer.
 To use the Vitis analyzer, open up a

 Open the run summary of the design by running the following command.